Phoebe0222/datathon/README.md

 The task is to build an interactive App (e.g. browser based) which utilises satellite data to provide insight into the production of sugarcane over time.

-## Proposed ideas:
-- when should we harvest (i.e. by detecting greeness in land?)
-- where should we water (i.e. by detecting dry/moist land?)

 ## Data description: [DOWNLOAD LINK](https://1drv.ms/u/s!Al9oqaKvmvr0g8p2KgCbZQ-JJQGCoQ?e=eZrRyv)